The 20 Best Osteotomy Doctors in Maryland, US

 Johns Hopkins Outpatient Center

 Dr. Khaled Kebaish serves as chief of the Spine Division in the Department of Orthopaedic Surgery.
 He is a professor of orthopaedic surgery and neurological surgery at the Johns Hopkins University School of Medicine.
 His areas of clinical expertise include spine deformities and scoliosis, degenerative spine disorders, spine tumors and disc arthroplasty.
 Dr. Kebaish earned his M.D. from Cairo University.
 He completed his residency at University of Toronto in Toronto, Canada, and performed a fellowship in spinal reconstructive surgery at Johns Hopkins.
 Dr. Kebaish's research interests include the clinical and functional outcomes of spine surgery with a special focus on adult deformity surgery.
 He also focuses on the biomechanical testing and evaluation of different fixation devices and techniques in the adult spine.
 Dr. Kebaish is rated as an Elite provider by MediFind in Osteotomy.
-His top areas of expertise are Kyphosis, Lordosis, Scoliosis, Osteotomy, and Spinal Fusion.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Kyphosis, Lordosis, Scoliosis, Osteotomy, and Spinal Fusion.
+Dr. Kebaish is board certified in American Board Of Orthopaedic Surgery.

-Paul Sponseller is an Orthopedics provider in Baltimore, Maryland.
+Paul Sponseller is an Orthopedics provider practicing medicine in Baltimore, Maryland.
 Dr. Sponseller is rated as an Elite provider by MediFind in Osteotomy.
-His top areas of expertise are Scoliosis, Adolescent Idiopathic Scoliosis, Spastic Diplegia Infantile Type, Spinal Fusion, and Osteotomy.
-Dr. Sponseller is currently accepting new patients.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Scoliosis, Adolescent Idiopathic Scoliosis, Spastic Diplegia Infantile Type, Spinal Fusion, and Osteotomy.

 JH Health Care & Surgery Center – White Marsh

 Amiethab Aiyer, M.D., is an orthopaedic surgeon specializing in treating patients with foot and ankle conditions, such as fractures, deformities, and ligament and tendon tears.
 He is skilled in minimally invasive bunion correction, Achilles tendon rupture repair, as well as ankle reconstruction and replacement.
 Dr. Aiyer is the division chief of foot and ankle surgery in the Johns Hopkins Department of Orthopaedic Surgery.
 He completed his medical training at Drexel University College of Medicine in Philadelphia.
 During his fourth year of medical school, Dr. Aiyer completed a research fellowship at the Rothman Orthopaedic Institute, also in Philadelphia.
 He then completed an orthopaedic surgery residency at the Penn State Health Milton S. Hershey Medical Center in Hershey, Pennsylvania.
 During the residency, Dr. Aiyer received multiple awards, including the Alan Levine Orthopaedic Graduate Medical Education Scholarship from the American Academy of Orthopaedic Surgeons (AAOS).
 He has also been selected to present at the Orthopaedic Research and Education Foundation Resident Research Symposium and as an American Orthopaedic Association (AOA) Emerging Leader.
 In his final year of residency, he received the Gold Humanism Resident Teacher Award.
 Dr. Aiyer went on to complete a research and clinical fellowship at the Institute for Foot and Ankle Reconstruction at Mercy Medical Center in Baltimore.
 As a researcher, he is currently investigating diagnosis, surgical treatments and patient outcomes for bunions, Achilles tendon ruptures, ankle arthritis, ankle trauma and other conditions affecting the foot and ankle.
 His research encompasses clinical, basic science and biomechanical studies.
 He has presented his research at numerous conferences held by the American Orthopaedic Foot & Ankle Society, AAOS and other professional organizations of which he is a member.
 He is a fellow of the AAOS and AOA, and a member of the Alpha Omega Alpha Honor Medical Society.
 Along with special interests in clinical practice and multiple facets of orthopaedic foot and ankle research, he is passionate about teaching residents and medical students; he has been mentoring medical students for several years.
 Dr. Aiyer has been recognized for his commitment to education with multiple teaching and faculty educator awards, and he is working with other orthopaedic surgeons to develop a nationwide push for medical student mentorship.
 Using social media platforms, he co-founded the @orthomentor Instagram account to provide students with easy access to mentorship and advising.
 Dr. Aiyer is rated as a Distinguished provider by MediFind in Osteotomy.
-His top areas of expertise are Achilles Tendon Rupture, Metatarsus Adductus, Flat Feet, Tendinitis, and Osteotomy.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Achilles Tendon Rupture, Metatarsus Adductus, Flat Feet, Tendinitis, and Osteotomy.
+Dr. Aiyer is board certified in American Board Of Orthopaedic Surgery.

 Johns Hopkins Outpatient Center

-Chad Gordon is a Plastic Surgeon in Baltimore, Maryland.
+Chad Gordon is a Plastic Surgeon practicing medicine in Baltimore, Maryland.
 Dr. Gordon is rated as a Distinguished provider by MediFind in Osteotomy.
-His top areas of expertise are Neurofibromatosis, Legius Syndrome, Neurofibromatosis Type 1 (NF1), Osteotomy, and Bone Graft.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Neurofibromatosis, Legius Syndrome, Neurofibromatosis Type 1 (NF1), Osteotomy, and Bone Graft.
+Dr. Gordon is board certified in American Board Of Plastic Surgery.

 Johns Hopkins Health Care & Surgery Center - Green Spring Station, Lutherville

 Andrew Cosgarea, M.D., is a sports medicine specialist with expertise in the diagnosis and nonsurgical treatment of sports-related injuries, particularly those affecting the knee and shoulder and elbow, including sprains, strains, ligament tears and joint instability.
 An experienced sports medicine surgeon and a professor of orthopaedic surgery at the Johns Hopkins University School of Medicine, Dr. Cosgarea will transition away from performing surgical procedures as of July 1, 2025.
 He will continue to provide office-based patient care, and will remain actively involved in clinical consultation, research and medical education.
 Dr. Cosgarea’s research focuses on knee biomechanics and improving outcomes in the treatment of sports injuries.
 He has authored two textbooks and more than 150 peer-reviewed articles and book chapters.
 His surgical expertise includes arthroscopic rotator cuff repair, ACL reconstruction, meniscus repair, elbow UCL reconstruction and shoulder instability stabilization procedures.
 He serves as the head team physician for the Johns Hopkins University Department of Athletics, is the former chief of the Division of Sports Medicine in the Johns Hopkins Department of Orthopaedic Surgery, and served as a team physician for the Baltimore Orioles from 2000 to 2010.
 In 2012, he was named one of the “125 Knee Surgeons and Specialists to Know” by Becker’s Spine Review.
 Dr. Cosgarea is a member of numerous professional organizations, including the American Board of Orthopaedic Surgery, the American Orthopaedic Society for Sports Medicine, the Arthroscopy Association of North America, and the International Patellofemoral Study Group.
 Additionally, he serves on the board of directors of the Patellofemoral Foundation.
 He earned his medical degree from Jefferson Medical College in Philadelphia, did his orthopaedic surgery residency at the University of Rochester and completed a fellowship in orthopaedic sports medicine at The Johns Hopkins Hospital.
 Prior to joining Johns Hopkins in 1998, he was an assistant professor of orthopaedic surgery at the Ohio State University Medical Center, and served as an orthopaedic consultant for the Ohio State athletic department.
 Videos Dr. Andrew Cosgarea Meniscus InjuriesQ&A with Dr. Andrew Cosgarea Recent News Articles and Media Coverage History of second Tommy John surgeries raises questions about Mike Clevinger’s futureThe San Diego Union-Tribune (November 2020) Running and aging usually don't mix.
 But at 62, quitting isn't an option for me.The Washington Post (May 2019) 3 ACL Tears Won’t Keep Creighton’s Martin Krampelj off CourtAP News (October 2018) ACL SurgeryMichelle Baker's StoryJohns Hopkins Medicine (March 2017) Insider: Why can't the Colts stay healthy?Indystar.com (September 2016) The Most Common Injury at the OlympicsCNN.com (August 2016).
 Dr. Cosgarea is rated as an Advanced provider by MediFind in Osteotomy.
-His top areas of expertise are Hypermobile Joints, Trochlear Dysplasia, Compartment Syndrome, Osteotomy, and Endoscopy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Hypermobile Joints, Trochlear Dysplasia, Compartment Syndrome, Osteotomy, and Endoscopy.
+Dr. Cosgarea is board certified in American Board Of Orthopaedic Surgery.

 Johns Hopkins Outpatient Center

 Dr. Robin Yang is a pediatric craniofacial surgeon in the Johns Hopkins Department of Plastic and Reconstructive Surgery and the Director of Pediatric Plastic Surgery.
 He is also the Division Chief of Oral and Maxillofacial Surgery and Dentistry in the Department of Otolaryngology-Head and Neck Surgery.
 His areas of expertise include orthognathic surgery, pediatric oral and maxillofacial pathology, and congenital craniofacial deformities.
 Dr. Yang received an undergraduate degree in psychology from Emory University.
 He earned his doctorate in dental surgery from the Columbia University College of Dental Medicine and his medical degree from the University of Maryland School of Medicine.
 Dr. Yang completed residencies in oral and maxillofacial surgery at the University of Maryland Medical Center/R Adams Cowley Shock Trauma Center and in plastic and reconstructive surgery at The Johns Hopkins Hospital.
 He performed a pediatric craniofacial/plastic surgery fellowship at the Children’s Hospital of Philadelphia and joined the Johns Hopkins faculty in his current position in 2019.
 Dr. Yang has received many awards and honors, and he is board eligible with the American Board of Oral and Maxillofacial Surgery and the American Board of Plastic Surgery.
 Dr. Yang is rated as an Advanced provider by MediFind in Osteotomy.
-His top areas of expertise are Craniosynostosis, Plagiocephaly, Metopic Ridge, Osteotomy, and Bone Graft.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Craniosynostosis, Plagiocephaly, Metopic Ridge, Osteotomy, and Bone Graft.
+Dr. Yang is board certified in American Board Of Plastic Surgery.

 Rubenstein Child Health Building

 Dr. Heather Noelle Di Carlo is an associate professor of urology at the Johns Hopkins University School of Medicine.
 She treats all pediatric urological disorders in young males and females while specializing in renal sparing surgery and complex reconstruction of the genitourinary tract in patients with the exstrophy-epispadias complex, disorders of sexual development (DSD) and other congenital anomalies.
 She serves as the Director of Pediatric Urology Research and is the interim Division Director of Pediatric Urology.
 A native of New York, Dr. Di Carlo graduated from Emory University with a B.S. in neuroscience and music, and the State University of New York at Stony Brook School of Medicine.
 Following general surgery and urology residency training at Stony Brook Medical Center, she completed a pediatric urology fellowship at the James Buchanan Brady Urological Institute.
 Dr. Di Carlo has special clinical and basic science interests in the exstrophy-epispadias complex, spina bifida and renal transplantation.
 Dr. Di Carlo is rated as an Advanced provider by MediFind in Osteotomy.
-Her top areas of expertise are Exstrophy of the Bladder, Exstrophy-Epispadias Complex, Cloacal Exstrophy, Bladder Reconstruction, and Osteotomy.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Exstrophy of the Bladder, Exstrophy-Epispadias Complex, Cloacal Exstrophy, Bladder Reconstruction, and Osteotomy.
+Dr. Di Carlo is board certified in American Board Of Urology.

 Johns Hopkins Health Care & Surgery Center - Green Spring Station, Lutherville